What’s the 2700 Art Space Project?

 A portion of the 2700 Art Space Project showing a green-and-blue painted design on asphalt near picnic tables.

-What a perfect gathering space as it gets warmer. | Photo by Arlington Arts
+The perfect place to gather as the days grow warmer. | Photo by Arlington Arts

 One of the key components of this space will be a market called SPARK!, which runs from 10 a.m. to 2 p.m. on the first Sunday of the month from May through November.
 If you’re interested in being a vendor, applications are due Monday, March 9.